-This is the sixth and maybe the key technique in the series Six Tools to Build Self-Confidence.
+This is the sixth, last and maybe the key technique in the series Six Tools to Build Self-Confidence.

 Here is a technique to find courage.